ArchipelagoMW/Archipelago/docs/options api.md

 compared to strings but can be directly compared to True and False.

 ### DefaultOnToggle
-Like toggle but 1 (true) is the default value.
+Like Toggle, but 1 (true) is the default value.

 ### Choice
 A numeric option allowing you to define different sub options.
 Values are stored as integers, but you can also do